A Retirement Home Visit Changed Everything

 My aunt moved into a retirement community a few years ago.
 Nice place.
 Well-run.
 Activities calendar on the wall.
 Common rooms with big TVs.
 A dining hall where residents gathered every evening.

-On paper, it was everything you'd want.
+On paper, it was everything you'd want for someone entering that chapter of life.
 Community.
 Neighbors.
 Shared meals.
 Structure.

 In reality, she knew the people at her dinner table and the women in her mahjong group.
-Maybe ten people out of a hundred.
+That was it.
+Maybe ten people out of two hundred.

 Not because she was difficult or unlikable.
 She was warm, funny, opinionated—the kind of person who, once you got to know her, you genuinely wanted around.
 But getting to know her required someone making that first move.
 And in a retirement community, just like in a seventh-grade cafeteria, nobody's lining up to make the first move.

-In a building with a hundred residents, there have to be other Dodgers fans.
-People who'd love to watch a game together, who'd enjoy arguing about the lineup, who'd stay up a little later if they had someone to stay up with.
-But how would she find them?
-No one's going door to door asking, "Hey, do you like baseball?"
+She's a Dodgers fan.
+Not casual—she actually watches the games.
+But West Coast baseball means first pitch at 7:10, and most nights the game doesn't end until close to 10.
+By 8:30, the common room is empty.
+So she'd watch alone, in her room, in a building with two hundred other people.
+And I kept thinking: there have to be other Dodgers fans in this building.
+People who'd love to watch a game together, who'd be happy to stay up a little later if they had someone to stay up with.
+But how would she ever find them?
+No one's going door to door asking.

 The Mirror